 Single-purpose reverse mortgages

-Backed by some state or local governments or certain non-profit agencies, single-purposes reverse mortgage proceeds must be used for a specific purpose, such as paying for home repairs or to pay property taxes.
-As a result, these are usually taken in smaller amounts, which makes them the least expensive type of reverse mortgage.
+Backed by some state or local governments or certain non-profit agencies, single-purpose reverse mortgage proceeds must be used for a specific purpose, such as home repairs or property taxes.
+As a result, they are usually taken in smaller amounts, making them the least expensive type of reverse mortgage.

 Proprietary reverse mortgages